 Michigan, for example, passed sweeping legislation at the end of 2011 that restricts employee recovery eligibility while also imposing additional filing requirements on employees.
 Ohio has a pre-claim warning system that requires employees who plan to file claims for retaliation based on workers' compensation claims to notify employees in advance.
 California's new workers' compensation bill, set to take effect on January 1, 2013, will cut insurance costs tremendously by eliminating certain conditions from its list of compensable injuries and otherwise streamlining the claims process.

-In-depth review of the spectrum of Colorado employment law requirements HR must follow with respect to workers' compensation.
+In-depth review of the spectrum of Missouri employment law requirements HR must follow with respect to workers' compensation.

 Guidance for HR on managing and complying with state workers’ compensation requirements.